Social Media

 Image Credit: Rushdi Jamari @bearfangs

 Pink Dot invites the public to stand with the LGBTQ+ community and envision a Singapore for all families.
-Show up with your family (in pink!) on June 24 at Hong Lim Park from 4pm.
-Look forward to exciting performances by homegrown artists and various local drag queens!
+Show up with your family (in pink!) and look forward to exciting performances by homegrown artists and various local drag queens!
 Enjoy a relaxing picnic with your family, friends and even pet as you soak in all the wonderful performances.
-The concert starts at 7pm, finishing off with a night formation at 8pm.
-There will be community tents to find out more about how to support the needs of the LGBTQ+ community.
-More info here.

 Admission: Free!
 Do note only Singaporeans and Permanent Residents may enter the barricaded parts of the park.